Joy In Hardship - In Life And In My Fiction

 Is Christianity Inclusive Or Exclusive?

-is christianity inclusive or
+is christianity inclusive or exclusive

 I have an important question for you to consider: Is Christianity inclusive or exclusive?
 What do we mean by this?
 We are considering Christianity in the religious context, and asking whether this religion includes all people, or whether it excludes some people.
 There is a misconception here that I would like to address, so let's take a closer look.